phalcon/documentation/docs/views.md

 ```

 ### Volt
-You might want to use [Volt][volt] as your template engine.
+You might want to use [Volt](volt.md) as your template engine.
 To set it up you need to register the engine and pass it to the view component.

 ```php
 <?php